The consequences of tooth decay can be quite serious depending on how severe the decay is.

 What are your Options?

-If the decay is severe enough that the tooth needs to be removed, then it should be replaced.
+If the decay is severe enough that the tooth needs to be removed, it should be replaced.
+The three main options are:

-The three main options are; removable dentures, fixed bridges and dental implants.
 The best choice is the dental implants.
 For more information on dental implants, please see the blog, “Dental Implants…A Great Solution for a Missing Tooth,” posted on October 9th, 2011.

 My Suggestion

-Try not to wait until you have dental pain to go and see the dentist…After all, this will likely lead to the tooth in question needing to be treated with a root canal or being extracted.
+Try not to wait until you have dental pain to go and see the dentist…After all, this will likely lead to the tooth needing to be treated with a root canal procedure or extraction.
+A regular six-month dental cleaning and checkup may save you from the above.

 Yours in good dental health,

-Dr. F. Keshavarz Dentistry, Brampton’s Gentle Dentist
+Dr. F. Keshavarz Dentistry, Making Brampton Smile Since 2014